LGBTQ rights in Norway: Living conditions

 Norway is considered very gay-friendly.
 The most open and inclusive community can be found in the capital, Oslo, where many gay-friendly events and venues are located including the Raballder Sports Cup and the Oslo Pride Festival.
 Other events include the Scandinavian Ski Pride held in Hemsedal, Trondheim Pride held in Trondheim and Bergen Pride (Regnbuedagene) in Bergen.
 45,000 people participated in the 2019 edition of Oslo Pride, and a further 250,000 attended and watched the event, according to the organisers.
 Several LGBT associations exist throughout the country, including the Association for Gender and Sexuality Diversity (Foreningen for kjønns- og seksualitetsmangfold), established in 1950 as the first gay organisation in Norway, Queer Youth (Skeiv Ungdom), Gay & Lesbian Health Norway, the Centre for Equality (Likestillingssenteret) and the Transgender Association (Forbundet for Transpersoner), among others.
 These groups variously offer helplines and counselling to LGBT youth, promote health and HIV prevention and advocate for the legal rights of same-sex couples and transgender individuals.
 In the far north of Norway, Sápmi Pride is held annually, changing locations between Finland, Sweden and Norway every year.
 In March 2019, Norway was named the fourth best LGBT-friendly travel destination in the world, tied with Denmark, Iceland and Finland.

 The legal situation for same-sex couples is among the best in the world.
 Norway was the second country, after neighbouring Denmark, to offer registered partnerships to couples with many of the rights of marriage.
 In 2009, Norway became the sixth country in the world to legalise same-sex marriage, after the Netherlands, Belgium, Spain, Canada and South Africa.
 Legislation concerning adoption, gender changes for transgender people and anti-discrimination have all been amended in the past decades to include and apply to LGBT people and couples.

 In 2015, media reported that there were calls to have a taxi station moved from near the entrance to Oslo's oldest gay pub.
 Several Muslims claimed that pictures had been taken of them entering the pub by taxi drivers parked at the station; some of these pictures were later distributed widely within Muslim communities.

-On 1 September 2016, King Harald V of Norway delivered an impassioned speech in favor of LGBT rights.
+On 1 September 2016, King Harald V of Norway delivered an impassioned speech in favour of LGBT rights.
 By 7 September, his speech had received nearly 80,000 likes on Facebook and viewed more than three million times.
 A part of his speech read as follows:

 Norwegians are girls who love girls, boys who love boys, and boys and girls who love each other.

 In July 2020, the Norwegian government announced that it would give LGBT refugees, alongside vulnerable women and children, priority.
 The rules only apply for the transfer of refugees from one asylum country to another for permanent resettlement.